Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/README.md

 Other bits discussed and not implemented:
 * Working out whether patients (especially those with Type 1) are being treated in secondary care (and that's why we have missing info)
 * Further work on those without any type-specific codes to remove those without diabetes
-* Integrating other features which might aid classification: C-peptide, autoimmune conditions, weight change etc.
+* Integrating other features which might aid classification:
+    * At diagnosis:
+        * Polydipsia
+        * Ketones
+        * Glucose
+        * Capillary glucose
+        * Weight loss
+        * DKA
+    * And longitudinally:
+        * C-peptide
+        * Islet Abs
+        * Autoimmune tests e.g. thyroid function, TTG (coeliac)
+        * Type changing over time
+        * Referral to endo?
+* Later: outcomes affected by misclassification including infection
-* Checking small % with remission codes
+* Checking small % with remission codes - compare to 2x papers and possibly UKBB
-* Look